CAE Listening

 Part 1.
 Multiple Choice I

 You will listen to three short independent extracts.
-There are two questions for each extracts for a total of six questions.
+There are two questions for each extract for a total of six questions.
 You have to choose the right answer out of three given options.
 Example:

 You are going to hear two people on a music programme talking about the singer Nancy Graham